 Asset allocation is the process by which investors identify and set strategic long-term targets to meet investment objectives.
-The Investment Consultant believes this is one of the most important decisions an investor can make driving approximately ninety percent (90%) of return variability.
+This is one of the most important decisions an investor can make.
 To that end, an asset liability study is performed by the Investment Consultant approximately every three years or more frequently if deemed necessary by the IMG or the Board.
 Typically, the Board adopts an asset allocation based on recommendations from the Investment Consultant.
 The Board may direct the IMG to consider the asset allocation recommendations from the Investment Consultant and return with a recommendation to the Board for approval.